Bad coffee

 The origin of the Oilers goes back to 1972, when they were one of the founding franchises of the World Hockey Association.
 Once the league folded in 1979, they were one of four teams absorbed into the National Hockey League.
 It didn't take long for them to establish dominance in the league, reeling off five Stanley Cup Championships in seven years.
 They are tied with the Pittsburgh Penguins for the most championships since the NHL-WHA merger.

-In all, the Edmonton Oilers have appeared in the Stanley Cup Final seven times.
+In all, the Edmonton Oilers have appeared in the Stanley Cup Final eight times.

 Edmonton Oilers Team Info